tsuki-lang/tsuki/spec.md

 The above code expands to the following:
 ```
 val num: ?Int = nil
-if num?
+if num.has_value
-  val n = num!
+  val n = num.unwrap
   do
     print("will not execute")
 ```